internetofwater/HubKit/README.md

 After a few minutes, the CSV configurator GUI will be available at https://yoursubdomain.yourdomain.com and the SensorThings API endpoint will be available at https://yoursubdomain.yourdomain.com/api/v1.1

-The default username is `hubkit` and the default passworkd is `ChangeMe`
+The default username is `hubkit` and the default password is `ChangeMe`

+### Change the password

+Of course, additional levels of security may be desirable.
+This may move onto our roadmap in the future.
+For now, additional security must be configured in a custom manner.
+HubKit supports [basicauth as configurable in Caddy](https://caddyserver.com/docs/caddyfile/directives/basicauth).

   Change `hubkit` to what you would like the username to be.
 Change `JDJhJDE0JFA5bXRCQ1VCTVM1bUF6bzJRVTdKaC5BalE4V2pUL1RxZEJtTlREOXRROFlCNE9uNEI2YTVx` to the hash of your desired password.
 To create a password hash,